swalkinshaw/radicle/README.md

 ### Assets

 All assets (css, js, img) are under `assets/`.
 To reference them in a template, use the `asset_url` function.
 It takes a relative path to an asset: `asset_url('css/app.css')`.
 An md5 hash of the file will be appended in a query parameter for caching purposes.

+# Multisite

+This theme contains a lot of WPMU specific code.
+It assumes that they're are multiple blogs being used.
+If you want to use this on a normal single blog setup, any code referencing blogs or blog ids will need to be removed.